ekamau/mathematics_serocatalytic_models/README.md

-# mathematics_serocatalytic_models
+# Mathematics of serocatalytic models

-Mathematics of serocatalytic models
+R code for simulating dynamics of catalytic models.

 FOI - the force of infection - the probability that a susceptible of age a will acquire infection at that age.